DavitPheikr/Arduino-Radar/README.md

-# Arduino-Radar
+# Arduino-Radar-System
-Arduino Radar Like device with Python implementation
+Arduino Radar System with Python implementation

 This project aimed to build a radar-like device utilizing various components, such as an Arduino microcontroller, an ultrasonic sensor, and a servo motor.
 The functionality of the device involved detecting objects within its range, processing the data, and creating a real-time representation of the surroundings.